- Prostate cancer impacts the lives of thousands of Americans every year.

 There are several things to consider when it comes to additional testing, including if the test results will change the current plan.
 For example, if you and your team have already decided to have a prostate biopsy to further evaluate your elevated PSA or DRE results, the 4K test may not be helpful.

-For the patient, a 4K test is no different than any other blood test done at your physician’s office.
-However, not all physicians carry the 4K score testing kit required.
-Patients should look for a 4K score draw center where they can have the testing done.
+For the patient, a 4Kscore test is no different than any other blood test done at your physician’s office.
+However, not all physicians carry the 4Kscore testing kit required.
+Patients should look for a 4Kscore draw center where they can have the testing done.

-For example, if the 4K score algorithm determines a man’s results as low-risk, the report may say there’s only a 10% chance a biopsy would show aggressive prostate cancer.
-But if the results are considered high-risk, the percentage would be higher, potentially 80% or 90%.
+For example, if the 4Kscore algorithm determines a man’s results as low-risk, the report may say there’s only a 10 percent chance a biopsy would show aggressive prostate cancer.
+But if the results are considered high-risk, the percentage would be higher, potentially 80 percent or 90 percent.

-It is then up to you and your healthcare team to decide if that percentage is high enough to perform a prostate biopsy, as a 4K score can be a validation tool that helps make this decision.
+It is then up to you and your healthcare team to decide if that percentage is high enough to perform a prostate biopsy, as a 4Kscore Test can be a validation tool that helps make this decision.